Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 At least he got the chance to celebrate Contact Day at Rooney’s.
 Even made some new friends when a group of British Army guys came in, all of them still wearing that same *tired* look he’d had that first day, and looking like they needed some sympathetic faces.

 As it turned out, the new guys weren’t from Hell.
 They were from Mordor.
-So, on the one hand, they hadn’t got nuked…But on the other hand, they’d been tunnel fighting.
-Complete with all the nastiest traps the crazy fuckin’ natives could think up, suicide bombers, perimeter security when any approaching caravan from one of the other warren-cities might have some psycho fuckhead hiding among them strapped with napalm…
+So, on the one hand, they hadn’t got nuked...
+But on the other hand, they’d been tunnel fighting.
+Complete with all the nastiest traps the crazy fuckin’ natives could think up, suicide bombers, perimeter security when any approaching caravan from one of the other warren-cities might have some psycho fuckhead hiding among them strapped with napalm...

 They swapped stories.
 Compared notes, kinda.
 Raised a lotta glasses to a lotta good people.